-- ensuring the propriety and regularity of the Care Inspectorate's finances and that there are sound and effective arrangements for internal control and risk management; - ensuring that the resources of the Care Inspectorate are used economically, efficiently and effectively and that appropriate arrangements are in place to secure Best Value; - ensuring compliance with relevant guidance issued by the Scottish Ministers, in particular the SPFM; - signing the annual accounts and associated governance statements; and - exercising a statutory duty to obtain written authority from the board / chair before taking any action which he/she considered would be inconsistent with the proper performance of the Accountable Officer functions.

-18. It is incumbent on the Chief Executive to combine his/her Accountable Officer responsibilities to the Scottish Parliament with his/her wider responsibilities to the Board.
+- ensuring the propriety and regularity of the Care Inspectorate's finances and that there are sound and effective arrangements for internal control and risk management; - ensuring that the resources of the Care Inspectorate are used economically, efficiently and effectively and that appropriate arrangements are in place to secure Best Value and deliver Value for Money for the public sector as a whole; - ensuring compliance with relevant guidance issued by the Scottish Ministers, in particular the SPFM and SG Pay Policy; - signing the annual accounts and associated governance statements; and - exercising a statutory duty to obtain written authority from the board / chair before taking any action which he/she considered would be inconsistent with the proper performance of the Accountable Officer functions.
+The Accountable Officer should also notify the relevant Portfolio Accountable Officer. - 19.
+It is incumbent on the Chief Executive to combine their Accountable Officer responsibilities to the Scottish Parliament with their wider responsibilities to the Board.
 The Board / Chair should be fully aware of, and have regard to, the Accountable Officer responsibilities placed upon the Chief Executive, including the statutory duty described above.